redhat-cop/infra-ansible/roles/setup-slack/README.md

 1. `$ ansible-vault create vars.yml` it will ask for a password and it will be needed when we're running the playbook later
 2. Specify the variables in the file and save it

+**Important note:**
+* You must be running this as an Admin user in the Slack workspace.
+* If a username includes special characters (including spaces) it must be URL encoded.

 Running the Playbook
 --------------------